My Principles So Far

 All perception begins with feelings, but good principles must guide them.

 All perception is a biased, interwoven superset of stories.
-Hard facts are stories with plenty of references.
+Facts are simply stories with plenty of references.
 Data is lobotomized stories heaped into ordered piles.

 “Now” is all that exists.
 Tomorrow is a concept, and the past is a memory.